Warm Womb World

 My tongue dried up.

 She tapped the clock on her chest, and it started ticking.
 “Time,” she said.
 “Time.”
 Then she grabbed me and pulled me against her stomach.
 Her navel expanded so wide that my arm was engulfed.
 It kept expanding until I was swallowed whole.
 It was wet and dark for a moment, and, before I could even scream, the sun came up on the pink horizon.
-Knee-high, purple grass scratched at my shins and ankles as I stumbled.
+Knee-high, purple grass scratched at my shins as I stumbled.
 Creatures, fluffy and ball-shaped, rolled around playing with each other.
-One came up to me and said looking up at me, “You’re new here, huh?”
+One came up to me and said, “You’re new here, huh?”

 “Where am I?”